Fatal Offenses

 Vehicular Manslaughter: Sentencing, Laws and Penalties

-Drivers who unintentionally cause accidents that result in the deaths of passengers, occupants of other cars, or pedestrians may find themselves charged with the crime of vehicular manslaughter.
+Drivers who unintentionally cause collisions that result in the deaths of passengers, occupants of other cars, or pedestrians may find themselves charged with the crime of vehicular manslaughter.

 Non-Fatal Offenses